Challenging a Will

 In order to challenge a will in Texas, a person must have a valid claim.
 There are a number of claims an interested party can make to challenge the validity of a will, including a lack of testamentary capacity, undue influence, fraud, tortious interference with inheritance rights, a mistake, or if the testator did not know the contents of the will.
 All six of these claims are a valid grounds to contest a will.
 However, an interested party must be aware if the will contains a No-Contest clause, as this will terminate any inheritance of the challenger if their claim is not brought in good faith and with probable cause.

-At the Willingham Law Firm, our experienced McKinney probate lawyers have been successful in challenging wills offered for probate.
+At Willingham Law Firm, PC., our experienced McKinney probate lawyers have been successful in challenging wills offered for probate.
 In many cases, we have been able to settle cases quickly before large fees were incurred by both parties.

 Lack of Testamentary Capacity